 State Highways

 The Greater Maple Valley/Cedar River subarea features two highways, State Route (SR) 169 and SR 18, which are owned and managed by the Washington State Department of Transportation (WSDOT).
-These highways serve as the backbone of the subarea's transportation system, connecting to the County road network.
+Both are classified as Principal Arterials, and they serve as the backbone of the subarea's transportation system, connecting the subarea's County road network to nearby cities as well as statewide destinations SR 169 is designated by WSDOT as a Highway of Statewide Significance, which elevates the route's importance in planning and improvement funding.

-Major Roadways
+County Road System

-The majority of the subarea’s road network consists of local roads and collector arterials.
-Local roads function as neighborhood streets and are classified as non-arterials.
-Collector arterials connect residential areas and serve as links to principal and minor arterials.
-A map of major roadways is found below.
+The majority of the subarea’s road network consists of local roads and collector arterials in terms of miles, but the vast majority of traffic by volume occurs on minor arterials and principal arterials.